KEvans254/RecipeSearch/README.md

 ## Features
 - Search for recipes by entering keywords and filters
 - View recipes with details such as ingredients, cooking instructions, and nutritional information
-- Pagination to navigate through multiple pages of search results

 ## Technologies Used
 - HTML5